eshaz/icecast-metadata-js/src/icecast-metadata-player/README.md

 * `onError(message, ...messages)` Called with message(s) when a fallback or error condition is met.

 #### Informational
-* `onCodecUpdate(codecInformation, updateTimestamp)` Called with audio codec information whenever there is a change
+* `onCodecUpdate(codecInformation, updateTimestamp)` Called with audio codec information whenever there is a change.
+This callback is synchronized with the audio.
   * `codecInformation` such as `bitrate` and `samplingRate` are passed in as an object
-  * `updateTimestamp` is the time in milliseconds within the audio stream when the codec information was updated
+  * `updateTimestamp` is the time in seconds within the audio stream when the codec information was updated

 ### Events